Seuss's Cory

 Taxonomy and Morphology: Famous species of the "long-snouted" morphological group.
 Touches 6.5 centimeters (2.5 inches); the complex aerodynamic cranial structure, designed to cleave thick sand in search of macroinvertebrates, sets it apart from its identical short-snouted counterpart, C. gossei.

 Social Behavior: Essentially peaceful and methodical forager.
-The school does not compromise: it imperatively requires the breeding of at least 6-8 individuals, since group cohesion is its only natural defense against chronic and lethargic panic.
+The school does not compromise: it imperatively requires the breeding of at least 6-8 individuals, since group cohesion is its only natural defense against chronic and panic.

 Coloration and Sexual Dimorphism: Extraordinary ornate livery: golden coppery body with snout completely covered by sinuous "maze-like" or reticulated micro-streaks.
 Absolute protagonists the first pectoral and ventral spines colored with a bright and proud neon orange.
 Females remarkably round if laden with eggs.